daniellavoie/rabbitmq-multisite/README.md

 # RabbitMQ - Active / Active Replication

-This project provides a [Concourse](https://concourse-ci.org) pipeline to deploy a sample architecture showcasing transaction recovery in a disaster recovery involving losing a site.
+This project provides a [Concourse](https://concourse-ci.org) pipeline to deploy a sample architecture showcasing transaction recovery in a disaster scenario involving losing a site.

 ## Pipeline